-A doctor told us how to get real relief from your painful period symptoms, and you can thank us later
+A doctor told us how to get real relief from painful period symptoms, and you can thank us later

 We asked a doctor to share her top methods for relieving period symptoms, so keep scrolling and then bookmark this page.
 You’ll want to refer back every month forevermore.